OCR A-Level Biology: Nucleic Acids and Enzymes — Complete Revision Guide (H420)

 DNA Replication — Semi-Conservative Copying

 The DNA replication lesson develops the mechanism by which each daughter DNA molecule contains one parental strand and one newly synthesised strand — the semi-conservative model.
-DNA helicase unwinds the parental duplex at a replication fork; DNA polymerase reads the parental template in the 3′-to-5′ direction and synthesises the new strand in the 5′-to-3′ direction.
+DNA helicase unwinds the parental duplex and breaks the hydrogen bonds between base pairs at a replication fork; free DNA nucleotides align by complementary base pairing against each exposed template strand; DNA polymerase catalyses the formation of phosphodiester bonds, reading the parental template in the 3′-to-5′ direction and synthesising the new strand in the 5′-to-3′ direction.
 Because the two parental strands are antiparallel, one new strand (the leading strand) is synthesised continuously and the other (the lagging strand) is synthesised in short Okazaki fragments that are later joined by DNA ligase.

 The Genetic Code — Triplet, Degenerate, Non-Overlapping, Universal